Building Photographs

 *All captions were translated from Hebrew

 A NEW HOUSE WITH THREE SUPPORTING COLUMNS AND A TYMPANUM AT THE FRONT: I TOOK THIS PHOTO IN UMM AL-FAHM.
-LATER, IT BECAME A WEDDING GIFT.
+LATER, IT BECAME A WEDDING GIFT

 A GROUND-WORKER PROSTRATING UNDER THE SHADOW OF A SHOVEL IN WEST JERUSALEM

-‘BUTTERFLY WALL,’ DECORATED WITH ‘JERUSALEM STONE,’ ON THE ISRAELI SIDE
+SO CALLED ‘BUTTERFLY WALL,’ DECORATED WITH ‘JERUSALEM STONE,’ ON THE ISRAELI SIDE

 WHEN I WAS SENT TO DOCUMENT THE REMAINS OF HOUSES IN LIFTA VILLAGE IN JERUSALEM, THE FIRST PHOTO I TOOK WAS OF THE OUTSIDE.